 Names honoring famous writers:

-- Byron β Romantic poet, perfect for passionate personalities
+Byron β Romantic poet, perfect for passionate personalities

-- Shelley β Revolutionary romantic, ideal for free-spirited pets
+Shelley β Revolutionary romantic, ideal for free-spirited pets

-- Keats β Aesthetic poet, great for beautiful, artistic pets
+Keats β Aesthetic poet, great for beautiful, artistic pets

-- Wilde β Witty and brilliant writer, perfect for charming pets
+Wilde β Witty and brilliant writer, perfect for charming pets

-- Dickens β Master storyteller, ideal for expressive companions
+Dickens β Master storyteller, ideal for expressive companions

-- Austen β Pioneer of women's literature, perfect for intelligent females
+Austen β Pioneer of women

-- BrontΓ« β Literary sisters, great for paired pets
+BrontΓ« β Literary sisters, great for paired pets

-- Poe β Master of mystery and horror, ideal for dark-colored pets
+Poe β Master of mystery and horror, ideal for dark-colored pets

 Choosing by Pet Personality π―